 - Evaluation of eye moisture to determine the risk of dry eye after laser surgery and how to treat it.

-- Curvature of the cornea is examined using specialized equipment to accurately measure the lines of the front surface of the cornea.
+- The curvature of the cornea is examined using specialized equipment to accurately measure the lines of the front surface of the cornea.

 - Cornea thickness.